stanosaka/blog/source/_posts/docker.md

-docker image ls -a                             # List all images on this machine docker image rm <image id>            # Remove specified image from this machine docker image rm $(docker image ls -a -q)   # Remove all images from this machine docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry docker run username/repository:tag                   # Run image from a registry
+docker image ls -a                             # List all images on this machine docker image rm <image id>            # Remove specified image from this machine docker image rm $(docker image ls -a -q)   # Remove all images from this machine docker rm   # deletes a stopped container docker rmi  # deletes a container image docker login             # Log in this CLI session using your Docker credentials docker tag <image> username/repository:tag  # Tag <image> for upload to registry docker push username/repository:tag            # Upload tagged image to registry docker run username/repository:tag                   # Run image from a registry docker system prune -fa #will remove any container images that are not tied to an existing runningcontainer, along with any other resources in your Docker environment
 ```

 # Beginning Devops with Docker